It is an antibiotic used to treat a wide variety of bacterial infections.

-Keep a list of all your medications with you and share this information with your doctor and pharmacist.
+Keep a list of all your medications and share this information with your doctor and pharmacist.

-Check with your healthcare professional or doctor for additional medical advice, or if you have questions about your health, concerns, or for more information about this medication.
+Check with your healthcare professional or doctor for additional medical advice if you have questions about your health, concerns, or more information about this medication.